Skip to main content

 The key to working with hooded eyes is strategic placement.
 Since the hooded part of the lid can hide your hard work, you’ll want to extend your eyeshadow beyond your natural crease and onto the hood itself.
 This technique ensures the color is visible when your eyes are open, creating a beautiful wash of color.
 To add dimension, use a matte, medium-toned neutral shade like our Eyeshadow in Muse to define the crease area while your eye is open.
 This helps create the illusion of depth, making your eyes appear larger and more defined without any harsh lines.

-Make Your Eyeshadow Last All Day
+How to Make Your Eyeshadow Last All Day

 A great makeup look is one that stays put.
 For mature skin, an eye primer is non-negotiable.
 It creates a smooth canvas by filling in fine lines, which helps your eyeshadow apply evenly and blend seamlessly.
 A good eye primer also gives the pigment something to grip onto, preventing creasing and fading throughout the day.
 If you don’t have a primer on hand, a thin layer of a high-quality concealer that matches your skin tone can also work.
 Just be sure to set it with a light dusting of translucent powder before you go in with your eyeshadow.

-How to Gently Remove Your Makeup
+How to Gently Remove Your Eye Makeup

 Taking off your makeup should be as thoughtful as putting it on.
 The skin around your eyes is incredibly delicate, so avoid rubbing or pulling.
 Start by soaking a cotton pad in a gentle micellar water and holding it over your closed eye for about 30 seconds.
 This helps dissolve the makeup, allowing you to wipe it away easily without irritation.
 After cleansing, follow up with a hydrating eye cream or serum.
 This final step replenishes moisture and helps keep the delicate skin around your eyes smooth and healthy, creating the perfect base for your next makeup application.